A Figure from the Common Lot

 “Here, madame, you will take half of this.”

 He wished she would not call attention.
-He had not told her his name, but the omission would tell just as much.
-It would tell more, Honoré realized.
+He’d kept back his name, but the omission would tell just as much.
+It would tell more, he realized.
 He must be aware of his pursuer, or he would not take such a precaution.
 He began to think that, in some unaccountable way, he had been marked out already.
 What would happen when the train reached Compiègne?

 “Still you are not eating, monsieur.”

-“My husband,” she said, “is a prisoner at Cologne.
+“My husband is a prisoner at Cologne.
 Monsieur, they told me so.
 And of course, my only thought is to go there.
 They have bankrupted me with papers!”

-Honoré nodded in heartfelt understanding.
-But when she’d cried out, he’d seen heads raised, faces turned in their direction.
+He nodded in heartfelt understanding.
+But when she’d cried out, heads were raised, faces turned in their direction.

 “I have no choice.
 I know a man in Compiègne, a friend of my father.
 I will have made a bad mistake, if he is no longer there.
 I have no money.
 For my ticket, I have spent all I had.”